numpy/numpy/doc/source/reference/arrays.scalars.rst

                numpy.float128

    Alias for `numpy.longdouble`, named after its size in bits.
-   The existance of these aliases depends on the platform.
+   The existence of these aliases depends on the platform.

 .. autoclass:: numpy.complex64